AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05a_programming_fundamentals/doc.md

 }
 ```

-> To make sure the destructor of `demo2` is in fact called,
+> To make sure that the same object isn't deleted more than once
-> we'll have to overload the assignment operator.
+> in this situation, we'll have to overload the assigment operator.

 ### Implicit destructors